Kesin11/CIAnalyzer/README.md

   ./bigquery_schema/test_report.json
 ```

-And service account need some BigQuery permissions.
+And also GCP service account used for CIAnalyzer needs some BigQuery permissions.
 Please attach `roles/bigquery.dataEditor` and `roles/bigquery.jobUser`.
 More detail, check [BigQuery access control document](https://cloud.google.com/bigquery/docs/access-control).

-## Setup GCS bucket (Optional)
+## Setup GCS bucket (Recommend)
+### What is LastRunStore
+CIAnalyzer collects build data from each CI service API, but there may be duplicates of the previously collected data.
+To remove the duplicate, it is necessary to save the last build number of the previous run and output only the difference from the previous run.

+After CIAnalyzer collects build data successfully, it save each job build number and load before next time execution.
+This feature called LastRunStore.

+By default, CIAnalyzer uses a local JSON file as a backend for LastRunStore.
+However, the last build number needs to be shared, for example when running CIAnalyzer on Jenkins which uses multiple nodes.

+Resolving these problems, CIAnalyzer can use GCS as LastRunStore to read/write the last build number from any machine.
+It inspired by [Terraform backend](https://www.terraform.io/docs/backends/index.html).

+### Create GCS bucket
-It you want to use `lastRunStore.backend: gcs`, you have to create GCS bucket that CIAnalyzer will store files to it.
+If you want to use `lastRunStore.backend: gcs`, you have to create GCS bucket before execute CIAnalyzer.

 ```bash
 gsutil mb -l ${LOCATION} gs://${BUCKET_NAME}
 ```

-And service account need to read and write permissions for target bucket.
+And also GCP service account needs to read and write permissions for the target bucket.
 More detail, check [GCS access control document](https://cloud.google.com/storage/docs/access-control/iam-permissions).

 ## Edit config yaml
 Copy [ci_analyzer.yaml](./ci_analyzer.yaml) and edit to your prefere configuration.
 CIAnalyzer use `ci_analyzer.yaml` as config file in default, but it can change with `-c` options.